kparc/kcc/README.md

 ```

 <a name="v-shp"></a>
-Pairwise operations on vectors of incompatible **shape** make much less sense to k than division by zero, and will throw an error:
+Pairwise operations on vectors of incompatible **shape** make much less sense to 𝒌 than division by zero, and will throw an error:

 ```q
  x:0 1 2 3 4